We’ll start with basic Q & As about high blood pressure (hypertension).

 Most people with hypertension can effectively control their blood pressure without the need for medications by following the Pritikin Program.
 Those who still need pills usually require lower dosages and/or fewer drugs, thereby reducing their risk of suffering adverse side effects from the drugs.

-For many of us, the trick for lowering blood pressure naturally is finding recipes that don’t contain crazy amounts of sodium.
+For many of us, the trick for lowering blood pressure naturally is finding meals that don’t contain crazy amounts of sodium.

-What’s often really shocking is the amount of sodium in convenience foods like canned soups.
+What’s often shocking is the amount of sodium in convenience foods like canned soups.
 As mentioned earlier, most of us are supposed to be consuming no more than 1,500 milligrams of sodium a day.
-But guess how much sodium is in one typical can of Campbell’s soup?
+But guess how much sodium is in one typical can of a popular supermarket soup?
 About 1,200 to 1,700 milligrams.

-For four decades, the Pritikin Program has offered a safe, effective, and scientifically-documented3 alternative to pharmacological therapy because the program eliminates the dietary insults and other lifestyle-related factors that cause hypertension to develop in the first place.
+For almost years, the Pritikin Program has offered a safe, effective, and scientifically-documented3 alternative to pharmacological therapy.
+Sums up Dr. Danine Fruge, MD, ABFP, Medical Director at the Pritikin Longevity Center: “The Pritikin Program eliminates the dietary insults and other lifestyle-related factors that cause hypertension to develop in the first place.”

 - 1 CDC.
 Vital signs: awareness and treatment of uncontrolled hypertension among adults—United States, 2003–2010.
 MMWR.
 2012;61(35): 703.